-Requests for clarification of the Problem may be sent to the moot organisers prior to midday GMT, 2 February 2023.
-Requests for clarification shall be sent by e-mail to the moot coordinator at $\underline{m.j.parry@swansea.ac.uk}$.
+Requests for clarification of the Problem may be sent to the moot organisers prior to midday GMT, Thursday 1 February 2024.
+Requests for clarification shall be sent by e-mail to the Moot Director at m.j.parry@swansea.ac.uk.